dotnet/AspNetDocs/aspnet/web-pages/overview/getting-started/introducing-aspnet-web-pages-2/intro-to-web-pages-programming.md

 ---
 uid: web-pages/overview/getting-started/introducing-aspnet-web-pages-2/intro-to-web-pages-programming
-title: "Introducing ASP.NET Web Pages - Programming Basics | Microsoft Docs"
+title: Introducing ASP.NET Web Pages - Programming Basics | Microsoft Docs
 author: Rick-Anderson
 description: "This tutorial gives you an overview of how to program in ASP.NET Web Pages with Razor syntax.
 What you'll learn: The basic 'Razor' syntax that you use for pr..." ms.author: riande